 This course provides students with an introduction to research design and methods in psychology.
 Topics include learning to review the primary literature; developing a research idea and the development, execution, and interpretation of findings from common research designs; basic analysis of research results; and the basics of an effective written presentation of project and results.
 Upon completion of this course, students will have a solid foundation in the methods used to study psychological functioning.
-Prerequisite(s): PSYC 1101, PSYC 2103, and MATH 1231 OR PSYC 2105.
+This course must be completed with a grade of "C" or above to apply toward credit for the Psychology Major or Minor.
+Prerequisite(s): PSYC 1101, PSYC 2103, and MATH 1231 OR PSYC 2105 with a grade of "C" or above.